SamuraiSigma/mac0499/README.md

 # Development of a speech recognition module for the *Godot* game engine

-This repository contains all data, code and texts for my **Supervised Graduate Project (MAC0499)** at [IME-USP][ime-usp].
+This repository contains all data, code and texts for my **Supervised Undergraduate Project (MAC0499)** at [IME-USP][ime-usp].

 ## Summary